 - The crucifixion of our fleshly desires

-Fast forward a couple of millennia where in the Gospels we see Jesus during His earthly ministry confronting the pietists of His day head-on — it wasn’t pretty for them, either.
+Fast forward a couple of millennia where we see Jesus during His earthly ministry confronting the pietists of His day head-on as portrayed in the Gospels — it wasn’t pretty for them, either.
 We know those folks as Pharisees, Sadducees, scribes, and lawyers.

 Since I’ve already delved into an in-depth theological analysis of Calvinism elsewhere here at Miscellaneous Ramblings, I will simply reiterate how I have serious problems with the majority of John Calvin’s theology.
-Much of its doctrinal concepts have been used by the devil to enslave thousands in spiritual bondage over several centuries, crippling their walks with God as well as their witness to the lost.
+Much of its doctrinal concepts have been used by the devil to enslave thousands in spiritual bondage over the ensuing centuries since Calvin wrote them, crippling their walks with God as well as their witness to the lost.
 One of Satan’s greatest victories over the mankind — second only to convincing many that he does even not exist — is the Calvinist tenet that God creates all our life problems to “teach” us something, essentially portraying God as a cosmic child-abuser.

-Sady, the quality of the articles found there is all over the map, depending upon the authors’ viewpoint concerning the topic at hand.
+Sady, the quality of TGC’s articles is all over the map, depending upon the authors’ viewpoint concerning the topic at hand.
 Some of it is truly excellent, especially the articles on marriage and family — other areas, not so much!

 Needless to say, their views on anything not conforming to Calvinist dogma are seriously flawed, even when presented by famous heavy-hitter theologians and authors such as John Piper.
 It seems that whenever they attempt to address any modern-day controversial topic like charismata, divine healing, or God’s promises to financially prosper believers, their authors throw out every rule concerning proper hermeneutics and substitute either their church traditions or personal opinions as if they came down from Mount Sinai engraved on tablets of stone by the finger of God Himself.

-Frankly, I have yet to hear any of them accurately articulate what we preach and teach, much less offer anything more than a cursory biblical exegesis on any of these topics — most of their commentary is definitively propaganda, rather than a reasoned treatment of whatever topic is under discussion.
+Frankly, I have yet to hear any of them accurately articulate what we preach and teach, much less offer even a feeble attempt at a biblical exegesis on any of these topics — most of their commentary is definitively propaganda, rather than a reasoned treatment of whatever topic is under discussion.
 Oftentimes, the points they claim to be refuting are actually their own faulty assumptions, misinterpretations, flagrant stereotypes, and conceptual caricatures of what they think healing and prosperity preachers proclaim.
 But I digress…

 Politics — Do as I Say, Not as I Do